Blog

 Unfortunately, even those who are properly insured may find themselves feeling more than slightly frustrated by how much of their stolen cash isn’t covered.
 A typical homeowner’s policy covers between $200 and $2,000 in cash lost in a fire, theft or other peril.

 Generally speaking, bank accounts offer a higher level of protection against theft — especially those that are backed by the federal government.
-In the event that your money is stolen through unauthorized transactions, you are often only liable for part of the stolen funds (if any), assuming you report the fraudulent activity immediately.
+In the event that your money is stolen through unauthorized transactions, you will only be able to recoup part of the stolen funds (if any), assuming you report the fraudulent activity immediately.

 Cash at Home Doesn’t Earn Interest